opnsense/docs/source/manual/install.rst

 like storage, and/or console access (VGA/Serial).
 The image is tailored to reduce write cycles as well, but the image can be used anywhere.
 Another reason for the Embedded Image is to eliminate the need for local console access for installing OPNsense.
-Installation is managed by prewriting the image to storage, installing the storage, and booting the system.
+Installation is managed by prewriting the image to a storage device, installing the storage device, and booting the system.

-..
-   For nano images is console access required?

 Full Images provide installation tools like OPNsense Importer, Live Environment, and Installer.
 Full Images are released to support different console/hardware installation